-Anyone who has spent even a bare minimum of time on the roads and highways of Ohio knows that trucks, tractor trailers, and commercial vehicles make up a good percentage of the traffic.
-Trucks are an important part of our economy, bringing every conceivable consumer good from iPods to SUV’s to retailers across the state.
-While the trucking industry plays an important part in providing jobs and goods for many of us, it is the profit-based aspect of this industry that can be a danger to the rest of us that are sharing the roads.
+Anyone who has spent any time on the roads and highways of Ohio knows that trucks, tractor-trailers, and commercial vehicles make up a good percentage of the traffic.
+Trucks are an important part of our economy, bringing every conceivable consumer good from iPods to SUVs to retailers across the state.
+While the trucking industry plays an important part in providing jobs and goods for many of us, it is the profit-based aspect of this industry that can be a danger to the rest of us who share the road.

 Most people don’t know how to get their lives back on track after suffering an injury due to an accident involving a large or commercial truck.
 Our mission is to create individualized plans to get our clients back to health quicker, get the bills paid, and live the lives they want to live.

 The trucking industry is, for the most part, based on rewarding its drivers for quick delivery.
 Drivers have a financial incentive to get their freight to its destination either on or ahead of schedule.
-With some freight being delivered thousands of miles, some drivers engage in risky behavior like going without adequate rest in order to make or beat their deadline.
-The results of this behavior are being felt all across the nation, and its being felt in Ohio in particular.
-Both the National Highway Traffic Safety Administration and the Ohio State Highway Patrol recently released some alarming statistics.
+With some freight being delivered thousands of miles away, some drivers engage in risky behavior like going without adequate rest in order to make or beat their deadline.
+As the alarming statistics below demonstrate, the results of this behavior are being felt all across the nation.

-These statistics are hardly surprising.
+These numbers are hardly surprising.
 Trucks are certainly not agile and maneuverable vehicles.
-It takes a truck moving 50 miles an hour at least a quarter of a mile to come to a complete stop, and even with their array of mirrors they still have an enormous blind spot on both their right and left sides.
-If this scenario is combined with a lack of sleep on the part of the driver or poor maintenance by the freight company mechanics, death could be the result.
+It takes a truck moving 50 miles an hour at least a quarter of a mile to come to a complete stop, and even with their array of mirrors they still have enormous blind spots.
+When this scenario is combined with a lack of sleep on the part of the truck driver or poor maintenance by the freight company mechanics, death could be the result.

-It isn’t surprising that most Americans aren’t aware of what their rights are and what they are entitled to in compensation when they get injured.
+Furthermore, it is not surprising that most Americans are unaware of what their rights are and what they are entitled to in compensation when they get injured.
 Getting into an accident is a frightening and emotionally draining experience, and the primary concerns of the average accident victim are basic: Will I live?
 Will I be able to walk again?
 Am I going to be okay?
 Worrying about whether or not your injury will bankrupt you should be the least of your concerns.

-You would think that a truck accident where the driver of the truck was at fault would be a cut and dried matter in terms of liability.
-Unfortunately, the insurance companies do their best to lower costs, cut corners, and offer low settlements in order to maximize their profits.
+You would think that a truck accident where the driver of the truck was at fault would be an obvious matter in terms of liability.
+Unfortunately, insurance companies do their best to lower costs, cut corners, and offer low settlements in order to maximize their profits.
 One of the standard tactics of truck insurers is to offer injured parties a settlement quickly, before the victim has a full understanding of what the injury is going to cost.